New Ryzen Running Stable On Linux, Threadripper Builds Kernel In 36 Seconds

 Do any company really care about a desktop processor running a "server" OS like Linux?
 No.

 Hell, most consumer / prosumer Intel chipsets have no drivers for W2K12 / W2K16.
-Tweaks exist, but n
+Tweaks exist, but not for the faint of heart.

 Re: (Score:2)